UBC-MDS/aridanalysis_py/README.md

 ### arid_countreg

 This function takes a data frame and performs an Inferential Regression Analysis with count data; the flavour of this analysis will depend on several user inputs.
-The function will then reutn a list of statistically significant features alongside their interpretations as well as the distribution family.
+The function will then return a list of statistically significant features alongside their interpretations as well as the distribution family.

 ## Python Ecosystem Role